 Thin items will not print.
 General recommendation for thickness: Every 1mm of length at least .5mm thick.
 So a 5mm long arm would need to be 2.5mm in diameter to print.

 A little preplanning in your model construction can save hours in clean up time later.
 Unlike your 3D software the 3D printer has real gravity.
 Keep in mind how the model will support itself as it is being printed.
 The printer is essentially laying hot glue on a platform.
 Less support material used cleaner the print.
 If you stay below 45 degree angles and less than 2mm span length can probably get away without support material.
 Often times it is easier to print a model in sections and then later glue it together.
 That way you will only need to use support material in needed areas.
-You can also create your own support material with your model to be more location specific.

 How big can you print?